captn3m0/cosmere-books/README.md

 > Skyward by #1 New York Times bestselling author Brandon Sanderson is the first book in an epic new series about a girl who dreams of becoming a pilot in a dangerous world at war for humanity’s future.
 We know you can't wait for the book to finally hit shelves on 11/6/18, so we're releasing new chapters here every week!

 See more details at [underlined](https://www.getunderlined.com/read/excerpt-reveal-start-reading-skyward-by-brandon-sanderson/) or [brandonsanderson.com](https://brandonsanderson.com/books/skyward/skyward/)

+# Defending Elysium

+> This story originally appeared in the October/November 2008 Asimov’s Science Fiction (in the US) and the UPC Science Fiction collection (in Europe).
+It was winner of the UPC science fiction award, and was the last short story Brandon wrote before he sold Elantris to Tor.

+> The story was first named honorable mention in a Writers of the Future contest in early 2003.
+(Brandon got the phone call from an editor buying Elantris in April 2003.)
+A few years later, he did a couple of serious revisions of the story and then submitted it to the UPC award in Spain.
+It won first place, and subsequently sold in the US to Asimov’s Science Fiction—which was Brandon’s first (and so far only) fiction appearance in a major print magazine.
+It was given an honorable mention in Gardner Dozois’s The Year’s Best Science Fiction anthology for 2008.

+More details at https://brandonsanderson.com/defending-elysium/.
+Annotations at https://brandonsanderson.com/annotation-Recent-Short-Stories-Defending-Elysium/

 ## Requirements